MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-sales-teams.md

 When you set lead capacity, you set an upper limit for the number of leads a seller can be assigned at any given time.
 When a seller reaches this limit, even though a lead is created and ready to be automatically assigned to the seller, the lead won't be assigned.
 You can view unassigned leads in the **Open Leads** view.

-For example, Kenny<!--note from editor: Suggested, because Kenny is in one of the screenshots.
-If you don't like, please use "Alan".--> is a seller, and his lead capacity limit is set to 5.
+For example, Kenny is a seller, and his lead capacity limit is set to 5.
 A new lead is generated, and the assignment rule qualifies the lead to be assigned to Kenny.
 However, Kenny is currently handling his maximum of five leads, so the newly generated lead won't be assigned to him.

 **To set lead capacity**